casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/deploy.md

 # Contract Deployment
 import useBaseUrl from '@docusaurus/useBaseUrl';

 Now that you have implemented the smart contract for CEP-47, it's time to deploy it to the blockchain.
-The deployment process for CEP-47 contract will be a bit different from ERC-20 contract.
 You will use a JavaScript client with in-built TypeScript (TS) classes to execute the CEP-47 contract deployment.
 The JS client also resides in a separate repository.
-You need to clone that repository to your machine and proceed with the steps to accomplish the deployment.
+Clone that repository to your machine and proceed with these deployment steps.

-Let's dive into CEP-47 contract deployment process.

 ### Pre-requisites
 - Set up your machine as per the [prerequisites](/docs/workflow/setup)